LucasMazza42/Energy-Analytics/WorldRenewablePatterns.md

-# Renewable Energy Study
+# Research into world renewable energy growth
 This is a study into the development of renewable energy and adoption patterns around the world as well as how we can best optimize renewable production.

-- The first part of my research looks into understand the adoption of renewable energy in: The United States, China, Russia, India, United Kingdom and Canada
+- The first part of my research looks into understanding the adoption of renewable energy in The United States, China, Russia, India, the United Kingdom, and Canada
 - Let's first understand the dataset:
 - understanding the data:
-    - Entity: is the name of the contry
+    - Entity: is the name of the country
     - Code: code for the country
     - Year: year studied - Updated to 2021
     - Renewables (% equivalent primary energy): The value for this indicator represents the percentage of energy consumed from renewable sources relative to the total energy consumed from all sources